Adriano Panatta

-Adriano Panatta (born 9 July 1950) is a former professional tennis player from Italy.
-He won the French Open in 1976, and was the only player ever to defeat Björn Borg at Roland Garros, doing so on two occasions.
-He is also the only Italian man to win a men's singles Grand Slam title in the Open Era.
+Adriano Panatta (born 9 July 1950) is a retired Italian professional tennis player.
+He won the French Open in 1976, becoming the first Italian man in the Open Era to win a major singles title.
+Panatta was also the only player ever to defeat Björn Borg at Roland Garros, doing so twice.

-He is currently a regular guest of the RAI broadcast Quelli che... il Calcio from 2018 to 2021.
-He's an atheist.
+From 2018 to 2021, he was a regular guest of the RAI sport broadcast Quelli che... il Calcio.